chris-j-akers/i8080-javascript/README.md

   ]

   computer.LoadProgram(program);

   for (let i=0; i<program.length;i++) {
       computer.ExecuteNextInstruction();
   }
   ```

-Above, the program uses opcodes to load the immediate value 40 (0x28) into the Accumulator, then adds the immediate value 2 (0x02) to the Accumulator.
-It then calls te `OUT` opcode with a parameter of 0x01 which tells the CPU to send the contents of the Accumulator to the device listening on port 0x01 (which is the `OutpuDevice` written in step 3).
+Above, the program loads the immediate value 40 (0x28) into the Accumulator, then adds the immediate value 2 (0x02) to the Accumulator.
+It then calls the `OUT` opcode with a parameter of 0x01, telling the CPU to send the contents of the Accumulator to the device listening on port 0x01 (which is the `OutputDevice` written in step 3).
 Finally, it uses the `HALT` opcode to stop the program.

 ## 6. Run the script through a browser

-Finally, the program can be run through the newly created virtual machine.
+The program can be run through the newly created virtual machine.
 In order for a browser to run all the JavaScript, the `index.html` file must be loaded through an `HTTP` server.
 Fortunately, there are a number of simple ones out there, including one that ships with `python`.
 For simplicity, it should be started from the tutorial source directory.

   ```shell
   ~/Source/i8080-tutorial via ⬢ v16.14.2